Banner

 Yes.
 With one exception (Law 825), each course will be worth a half-credit.

-To receive credit, students must attend all six hours of class (three hours on each of two days), and complete any in-class or out-of-class assignments given.
-Law 825 is worth a full credit and will require enrolled students to attend class for a total of 12 hours over the week of the program, including the weekend after spring semester classes have started.
+To receive credit, students must attend all six hours of class (three hours on each of two days), and complete all in-class or out-of-class assignments.
+Law 825 is worth a full credit and will require enrolled students to attend class for a total of 12 hours.

 Are Wintersession courses graded?